These Peanut Butter Jelly Granola Bars are the perfect salty-sweet snack that are sure to satisfy those mid-afternoon cravings!

-- 3 tablespoons strawberry or raspberry jam (ensure refined sugar free if necessary)
+- 3 tablespoons strawberry jam* raspberry jam (ensure refined sugar free if necessary)

 - Pinch of salt

-- Handful of dried cranberries (or sub dried cherries or dried strawberries)
+- Handful dried cranberries (or sub dried cherries or dried strawberries)

-- Place chia seeds, peanut butter, strawberry jam, salt and vanilla in a bowl and mix well
+- Place chia seeds, peanut butter, strawberry jam and salt in a bowl and mix well

 - Add oats and dried cranberries